FBAR Frequently Asked Questions

 What Do I Do if I Failed to Properly Report My Accounts in Prior Years?

 If you failed to properly report your accounts in prior years or the current year, you have options to file delinquent or prior years FBARs through various disclosure programs.
 There are various options for you as outlined below—

-- IRS Voluntary Disclosure Practice: This program is made for persons who may have willfully did not properly report their foreign income and assets to the IRS.
-This program provides taxpayers with certain criminal protections for disclosures made.
+- IRS Voluntary Disclosure Practice: This program is made for persons who may have willfully not properly reported their foreign income and other foreign assets to the IRS.
+This program provides taxpayers with certain protections to avoid criminal prosecution for disclosures made.
 At a minimum, the taxpayer will have to report the prior six years of FBARs.

 - Delinquent FBAR Submission Program: This program allows taxpayers to prepare and file delinquent FBARs.
 Your delinquent or non-filed FBARs will need to be prepared along with a statement explaining why you are filing the FBAR late and submit them electronically with the BSA E-filing System, Financial Crimes Enforcement Network.

 Do I Have to Report Foreign Accounts With Joint Owners?

 Yes.
 Foreign accounts that you jointly own with another person or entity must be reported on your FBAR.
 Specific details about the joint owner will have to additionally reported.
 This will include the joint owner’s name, address, SSN/ITIN/EIN, etc.